 - Preheat oven or toaster oven to 390 degrees.

-- Mix ginger and sesame oil together in a small bowl.
+- Mix ginger and tahini together in a small bowl.

 - Either toss the lotus in the mixture, or spread onto each piece using a brush.
 I prefer brushing it on to use a minimal amount of oil.